Matthias Hansen House: Hafnia

 The insurance company Hafnia acquired the building in 1872 and made it their headquarters.
 Architect Hans Jørgen Holm refurbished the building in 1898 and a café designed by Thorvald Bindesbøll opened on the ground floor the following year.

-Toyal Porcelain Factory
+Royal porcelain factory

 In 1912, Hafnia relocated to a new building on the corner of Holmens Kanal and Holbergsgade in Gammelholm.
 The building on Amagertorv was then taken over by the porcelain manufacturer Aluminia, which was merged with Royal Copenhagen in 1962.